raysan5/raylib/README.md

 On April 2014, after 6 month of first raylib release, raylib 1.1 has been released.
 This new version presents a complete internal redesign of the library to support OpenGL 1.1, OpenGL 3.3+ and OpenGL ES 2.0.

-A new module named [rlgl] (https://github.com/raysan5/raylib/blob/master/src/rlgl.h) has been added to the library.
+A new module named [rlgl](https://github.com/raysan5/raylib/blob/master/src/rlgl.h) has been added to the library.
 This new module translate raylib-OpenGL-style immediate mode functions (i.e. rlVertex3f(), rlBegin(), ...) to different versions of OpenGL (1.1, 3.3+, ES2), selectable by one define.

-[rlgl] (https://github.com/raysan5/raylib/blob/master/src/rlgl.h) also comes with a second new module named [raymath] (https://github.com/raysan5/raylib/blob/master/src/raymath.h), which includes a bunch of useful functions for 3d-math with vectors, matrices and quaternions.
+[rlgl](https://github.com/raysan5/raylib/blob/master/src/rlgl.h) also comes with a second new module named [raymath](https://github.com/raysan5/raylib/blob/master/src/raymath.h), which includes a bunch of useful functions for 3d-math with vectors, matrices and quaternions.

 Some other big changes of this new version have been the support for OGG files loading and stream playing, and the